ganorberg/react-tic-tac-toe/README.md

+![O Wins Tic-tac-toe](/assets/tic-tac-toe-o-win.png?raw=true)

 # How to Play

-![O Wins Tic-tac-toe](/assets/tic-tac-toe-o-win.png?raw=true)

-Play in the browser with a friend by simply cloning this repository and opening the index.html page in the browser.
+Simply clone this repo and open the index.html page in the browser to play with a friend.
 Have fun!